LearnersGuild/learning-os/support/README.md

 ### Facilitator
 A Facilitator is an external resource that is called upon if Players and Pods need additional supports beyond what their Coach can provide in ensuring the wellbeing of the Pod.

-## Player Characteristics
+## Player & Pod Characteristics

-While anyone can join the game, there are requirements to create or join a Pod and thus be eligible for player support.
+While anyone can join the game, there are skill requirements to create or join a Pod and thus be eligible for player support.
 These requirements are expressed in terms of the skills and skill levels contained within the game.

+In addition to the skills requirements, players/pods must possess and/or demonstrate particular traits.

+### Skills Requirements

 In order for a team to create a Pod, or for a player to join a pod, they must have achieved the following skill levels: